MicrosoftDocs/fabric-docs/docs/data-factory/cicd-data-pipelines.md

    :::image type="content" source="media/cicd-data-pipelines/source-control-update-all.png" alt-text="Screenshot showing the Updates tab of the Source control dialog in the Fabric UI.":::

-After it updates successfully, the list of items is removed, and the workspace will point to the new commit that it’s synced to.
+After it updates successfully, the list of items is removed, and the workspace will point to the new commit to which it's synced.

 ## Get started with deployment pipelines for Git